beuchehmaxime/laravel-crud-app/README.md

 1. Create a database
 2. Run the php artisan migrate in your terminal to migrate the databases
 3. Run the php artisan serve to start the application

+This application makes use of the Sb Admin 2 free  bootstrap template for it's front end